chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

   - The fast and the slow loop need a version of the Assertion Predicate (we could split these loops further).

-There is one more case where we need to insert Assertion Predicates even though we have not created any Hoisted
+There is one more case where we need to insert Assertion Predicates even though we have not created any Hoisted Check Predicate:
-Predicate:
 - Range Check Elimination:
   - The pre and main loop bounds are updated such that a range check inside the main loop can be removed.
-This is similar to Loop Predication but instead of creating a Hoisted Predicate, we change the iterations of the pre and the main loop.
+This is similar to Loop Predication but instead of creating a Hoisted Check Predicate, we change the iterations of the pre and the main loop.
 The consequence, however, is the same: We need Assertion Predicates for the main loop to keep the graph in a consistent state if the main loop becomes dead<sup>[8](#footnote8)</sup>.

 ## Implementation Attempts
 Even though Loop Predication has been around for quite a while<sup>[9](#footnote9)</sup>, this problem was only